luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 C. AWS Cost Explorer
 D. AWS Budgets

-92. Which tool should a developer use to integrate AWS service features directly into an application?
+## 92. Which tool should a developer use to integrate AWS service features directly into an application?

-(X) A. AWS Software Development Kit
+**A. AWS Software Development Kit**

 B. AWS CodeDeploy

 C. AWS Lambda

 D. AWS Batch

-93. Which of the following is a recommended design principle of the AWS Well-Architected Framework?
+## 93. Which of the following is a recommended design principle of the AWS Well-Architected Framework?

 A. Reduce downtime by making infrastructure changes infrequently and in large increments.

 B. Invest the time to configure infrastructure manually.

-C. Learn to improve from operational failures.
+**C. Learn to improve from operational failures.**

 D. Use monolithic application design for centralization.

-94. Using AWS Identity and Access Management (IAM) to grant access only to the resources needed to perform a task is a concept known as:
+## 94. Using AWS Identity and Access Management (IAM) to grant access only to the resources needed to perform a task is a concept known as:

 A. restricted access.
 B. as-needed access.